-Put in place an extensive hiring and interview process, that also covers personality tests which will encourage out of the box thinking.
-Perhaps even include a 2 or 3 stage process.
+Put in place an extensive hiring and interview process that also covers personality tests which will encourage out-of-the-box thinking.
+Perhaps even include a 2 or 3-stage process.

 No one wants to bring work home.
-Don’t overload your employees with mountains of work that they can’t complete during work hours.
+Don't overload your employees with mountains of work they can't complete during work hours.
 Employees won't be productive at home and need a break from time to time.

-Traditions that help define your business, such as ringing a bell when a big sale comes through will help bring everyone together.
+Traditions that help define your business, such as ringing a bell when a big sale comes through, will help bring everyone together.
 Company traditions can last decades and help attract immense talent.

 Providing a clear path for employees to climb up the ladder or attain skills in diverse areas will help bring about a sense of purpose and staff challenges.

-Be sure to check in and keep constant communication with your employees.
-If you have a question, don’t send an email walk over to their office and ask them face to face.
+Be sure to check in and keep in constant communication with your employees.
+If you have a question, don't send an email walk over to their office and ask them face to face.
 It helps build trust.

 Develop frequent training and brainstorming sessions that encourage employees to share ideas and pass them on to their colleagues.